 General Information about the Writing Placement Process

-Washington State University offers four variations of the first-year composition course, as well as two variations of courses that teach students the foundations necessary for first-year composition.
-None of these six options are remedial, as students earn WSU credits for each option and the cost of each course is the same as all other WSU courses.
+Washington State University offers four variations of the first-year composition course, as well as two variations of a course that teaches students the foundations necessary for first-year composition.
+None of the six options are remedial, as students earn WSU credits for each option and the cost of each course is the same as all other WSU courses.
 The placement of students into these individualized courses is one of the hallmarks of the WSU Writing Program.

 General Information about the University Writing Portfolio

 The University Writing Portfolio is intended as a diagnostic aid.
 It is meant to identify students whose writing ability puts them at risk in managing the requirements of upper-division courses that assign writing.
-However, the University Writing Portfolio is a graduation requirement; if students delay this evaluation, it can become a barrier test, a hurdle they must clear before they can graduate.
+However, the University Writing Portfolio is also a graduation requirement; if students delay this evaluation, it becomes a last-minute hurdle they must clear before graduation.

-Students who must complete the University Writing Portfolio may submit it any time after they have completed English 101 (or 198) and must submit it by the end of their first semester after attaining 60 credit hours (2002 WSU Catalog, p.
+Students are required to begin the process of submission after attaining 60 credit hours (2002 WSU Catalog, p.
 40).
 Ideally, students should complete this requirement prior to enrolling in their Writing-in-the-Major courses.
 Transfer students entering with more than 60 credit hours must initiate the University Writing Portfolio during their first semester on the WSU campus.

 The Writing Portfolio consists of two parts:

 - The Packet (three samples of college-level writing)